 Focus + Strategy Execution = 🏆

-Lastly, know that you cannot do this alone.
+One final recommendation from our team of strategy experts: know that you cannot do this alone.
 Change requires buy-in from your people.
 Aligning your strategy across your organization can be difficult - it’s even more difficult for everyone to keep strategy top-of-mind.

 FAQs About Porter’s Five Forces